 TSM consists of taking naltrexone, an opioid blocker, one hour before your first drink.
 Naltrexone chemically disrupts the body’s behavior/reward cycle causing you to want to drink less instead of more.
 The Sinclair Method has a 78% long-term success rate.
 Patients who use TSM can expect to decrease their alcohol consumption, have less cravings to drink frequently, and are able to gradually reduce the amount of alcohol rather effortlessly.
 Naltrexone has little to no side effects.

 Our approach to manage patient’s utilizing TSM is a direct care, patient focused medical approach that is specialized and tailored to fit the unique needs of each individual patient.
-We offer an array of comprehensive medical services, including physicians specially trained in the science of TSM.
+We offer an array of comprehensive medical services, both in office face to face, 100% telemedicine, or a mixture of both, including physicians specially trained in the science of TSM.
 Our concierge-type service includes prompt, on-call physician follow-ups, access to support staff 24/7, psychiatric and addiction/mental health therapies when needed, behavioral modification guidance, direct referrals to specialists for co-occurring disorders, and family support and education.
 Our providers understand that each patient has different goals and a different set of needs, so establishing a relationship with the same provider with monthly or bimonthly visits is an important component of your care and progress.
 Our support staff ensures that every call, every request for assistance is met with a rapid response.
 The care delivered by our licensed providers and staff is comprehensive, patient centered, and oriented to the individual patient’s needs.
 Our approach is more than just a focus on alcohol consumption.
 We treat and assist in the management of all aspects of an individual’s recovery from alcohol overuse.

 Send us a private, confidential message or call us at 937-365-HELP (4357) to talk with a member of our team to learn more about TSM and how it can help you recover from alcohol dependence.